 Risk Taxonomy

-The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.
+The UML Profile for Risk Taxonomy provides support for modeling risk scenarios

+and analyzing risk conditions.

 The Risk Taxonomy profile provided by Enterprise Architect supports the Open Group Standard for Risk Taxonomy (OR-T), version 2.0.

-Risk Taxonomy diagrams and their associated toolboxes are available from the
+Risk Taxonomy diagrams and their associated toolboxes are available from the Risk Taxonomy category.

-Where to find the Risk Taxonomy

-Ribbon: Design > Diagram > Add > Risk

-Taxonomy > Risk Taxonomy

-Diagram icon > Risk Taxonomy > Risk

-Taxonomy

-Browser window context menu | Add Diagram... > Risk Taxonomy > Risk Taxonomy future loss.
+Where to find the Taxonomy Ribbon: Design > Diagram > Add > Risk Taxonomy > Risk Taxonomy Browser window Toolbar : New Diagram icon > Risk Taxonomy > Risk Taxonomy Browser window context menu | Add Diagram... > Risk Taxonomy > Risk Taxonomy

-Usage of the Risk Taxonomy

-The Risk Taxonomy provides a common language and references for security and business analysts who need to understand and analyze risk in a formal way.
-It allows analysts to estimate the probable frequency and magnitude of

-Options for the Risk Taxonomy

-The Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
-The Relationship Matrix could also be used to record the relationship between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
-A Toolbox of elements and relationships is available for the Risk Taxonomy diagram allowing sophisticated models of risk to be created.
+Usage of Risk Taxonomy Risk Taxonomy provides a common language and references for Security Analysts and Business Analysts who need to understand and analyze risk in a formal way.
+It allows Analysts to estimate the probable likelihood, frequency and magnitude of future loss.
+Options for Risk Taxonomy Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
+The Relationship Matrix could also be used to record the relationships between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
+Toolbox pages of elements and relationships are available for the Risk Taxonomy diagram, allowing sophisticated models of risk to be created.
+Risk Taxonomy and Risk Analysis diagram in Sparx Systems

-Learn more about the Risk Taxonomy
+Learn more about Risk Taxonomy Risk Taxonomy

-Risk Taxonomy

 Roadmap Diagram

 Getting to know the Roadmap Diagram

 Introducing the Roadmap Diagram

 The Roadmap diagram is an overlay that can be applied to any diagram to describe significant phases in elements and how they change with the passage of time.

 There is no restriction on the type of element that can appear on the diagram, and any diagram can have a Roadmap overlay defined.
 Significant user defined phases in the element's lifetime are represented by colored bars, which can be set to show duration.
 The colors and the phases can be configured using a Diagram Legend, which automatically applies them to the elements in the diagram.
 They are particularly useful in Enterprise Architecture diagrams for describing capability and application Roadmaps.

-Where to find the Roadmap Diagram

-Ribbon: Layout > Diagram > Roadmap Diagram Context Menu: Roadmap

-Usage of the Roadmap Diagram

-The Roadmap diagram has a wide range of uses in Enterprise Architecture where they can be used to show application and capability roadmaps to Systems Engineering, where they are used to show timing in low level components.

-Options for the Roadmap Diagram

-The Roadmap overlay has a range of options that determine the properties of the timeline, such as the scale of the time rulers, units, their positions, and the appearance of the time line including fonts and colors.
+Where to find the Roadmap Diagram Ribbon: Layout > Diagram > Roadmap Diagram Context Menu: Roadmap Usage of the Roadmap Diagram The Roadmap diagram has a wide range of uses in Enterprise Architecture where they can be used to show application and capability roadmaps to Systems Engineering, where they are used to show timing in low level components.
+Options for the Roadmap Diagram The Roadmap overlay has a range of options that determine the properties of the timeline, such as the scale of the time rulers, units, their positions, and the appearance of the time line including fonts and colors.
 The height and position of the timeline can also be configured to suit the diagram and display.

-The Diagram Legend can be configured to define the phases in the elements lifetime and to set the specification of the colored bands and more.
+The Diagram Legend can be configured to define the phases in the element's lifetime, to set the specification of the colored bands and more.
 Roadmap segments can be shown or hidden on individual elements in cases where a particular segment might not apply to one or more of the elements on the diagram.

-Learn more about the
+Learn more about the Roadmap Diagram

-Roadmap Diagram